Scooby Wright

-Philip Anthony "Scooby" Wright III (born August 28, 1994) is an American football linebacker for the Birmingham Stallions of the United States Football League (USFL).
-He played college football at Arizona.
+Philip Anthony "Scooby" Wright III (born August 28, 1994) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Arizona Wildcats, winning several national awards, including the Chuck Bednarik Award in 2014.

-Early years
+Early life

 Wright attended Cardinal Newman High School in Santa Rosa, California, where he was a two-sport star in football and track.
 He was regarded as a two-star recruit by Rivals.com.
 Wright was a four-year varsity player at linebacker and running back for the Cardinals.
 Wright was an all-state selection his junior and senior years.
-Also a standout shot putter on the track & field team, Wright had a top-throw of 15.67 meters (51–3).
+Also a standout shot putter on the track team, Wright had a top-throw of 15.67 meters (51–3).

 College career

 Despite being lightly recruited, Wright earned immediate playing time as a true freshman at the University of Arizona in 2013.
-He started 12 of 13 games, recording 83 tackles and an interception and garnering Honorable Mention All-Pac-12 honors.
+He started 12 of 13 games, recording 83 tackles and an interception and garnering Honorable Mention All-Pac-12 Conference honors.
 Wright remained a starter as a sophomore in 2014.
 He was a finalist for numerous awards, including the Walter Camp Award.
 He claimed the Bronko Nagurski Trophy, Lombardi Award, Jack Lambert Award, Chuck Bednarik Award and also was named the Pac-12 Defensive Player of the Year, becoming the first sophomore to ever win the conference award.
 Wright also earned first-team All-Pac-12 honors.
 He had the highest finish of any defensive player in the 2014 Heisman Trophy voting, finishing ninth on the ballot.
 As a junior in 2015, Wright played only 3 games due to injury, recording 2 sacks and 23 tackles.
-After his junior year, he announced his intentions to enter the 2016 NFL Draft.
+After his junior year, he announced his intentions to enter the 2016 NFL draft.